A general and family dentist in Fallston, Dr. Teddy Umo has experience in treating tooth cavities in both children and

 Tooth Cavity Symptoms

-In the early stages of tooth cavity formation, patients experience no recognizable symptoms.
+Tooth cavities can exhibit various symptoms, and recognizing these signs is crucial for timely intervention and treatment.
+In the early stages of a tooth cavity, patients experience no symptoms.
 A dentist, however, will be able to see signs of early tooth decay and can prevent the tooth cavity from forming or getting worse.

 Treatment For Tooth Cavities